jovialcore/job-test-nodejs/Readme.md

 #install express, redis modules from your npm terminal
 -
-Run node main

-Open another npm terminal and run "node events"
+-Open another npm terminal and run "node events" first -Run node main

+Enter the routes in events.js  (localhost:8000/events) on a new tab and another tab enter the route in main.js file (localhost:8000)

+Check the npm terminal you opened for "node events", you should see the messages being published

+(^cool^)